rmercer33/jalancintasanctuary.com/_posts/jcs/2018-12-29-jcs-progress-report.md

 ## Limestone Driveway Base

-Next step was placement of our limestone base for the driveway.
+Next step was placement of a limestone base for the driveway.
 Or, as a friend shared, what looks like an, ‘oatmeal’ driveway into the Sanctuary.